Skip to content

 Best phrase to remember here

-If you remember only one, make it:
+If you learn only one phrase for this stage, make it:

 Einen Tisch für zwei, bitte.